-The Nui Kem underground resource is an historic estimate; being an independent estimate by Continental Resource Management Pty Ltd (CRM) in 1993.
-This estimate used lower and upper gradecutoffs of 3.00 g/t Au and 30.00 g/t Au respectively.
-Although this CRM estimate pre-dates NI 43-101, it was independently reviewed by WGM in 1997 and again in 2007 by TMC/SA (refer above).
+The Nui Kem underground resource is a historic estimate; being an independent estimate by Continental Resource Management Pty Ltd (CRM) in 1993.
+This estimate used lower and upper grade-cutoffs of 3.00 g/t Au and 30.00 g/t Au respectively.
+Although this CRM estimate pre-dates NI 43-101, it was independently reviewed by Watts, Griffis and McOuat ("WGM") in 1997 and again in 2007 by TMC/SA (refer above).

-Neither WGM nor TMC/SA audited the CRM estimate, nor did they attempt to reclassify the Nui Kem resource to meet NI 43-101 standards.
+Neither WGM nor TMC/SA audited the CRM estimate, nor did they attempt to reclassify the Nui Kem resource to meet NI43-101 standards.
 Nonetheless, both independent consultant groups consider it to have been carried out in a manner consistent with standard industry practice of the time and deem it to be relevant and of historic significance.
-It is accordingly herein reported as an historical resource.
+It is accordingly herein reported as a historical resource.
 Investors should not assume that all or any of the historical resource will necessarily be converted into current NI 43-101 reserves or resources.

-During Q1 2011, Olympus continued mining production from trial stoping and underground exploration developments.
+During Q2 2011, Olympus continued mining production from trial stoping and underground exploration developments.
 The historic resource has not been impaired by this production because the production to date is small and predominantly external to the CRM resource boundaries.
-Depth considerations effectively preclude exploratory drilling from surface, but it is anticipated sufficient data may become available from underground drilling and exploratory headings to enable a NI 43-101 compliant estimate to be prepared which will allow an application for an extended mining license.
+Depth considerations effectively preclude resource drilling from surface, but it is anticipated sufficient data will become available from underground drilling and exploratory headings to enable a NI 43-101 compliant estimate to be prepared which will allow an application for an extended mining license.